Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/properties/influence/bump_normal.rst

    These are textures that store an *intensity*, the relative height of pixels from the viewpoint of the camera.
    The pixels seem to be moved by the required distance in the direction of the face normals.
-   (The "bump" consists only of a displacement, which takes place along the existing, and unchanged, normal-vector of the face.)
+   (The "bump" consists only of a displacement, which takes place along the existing, and unchanged, normal-vector of the face).
 You may either use grayscale pictures or the intensity values of a RGB-Texture (including images).

 Normal maps